JeronimoDU/DU-AR-Racing-system/README.md

 <br>
 <br>

-JSON AR-Racing script is to be installed in a programing board Download and open with text file, copy content, ingame right clik on programming board, paste from clipboard
+JSON AR-Racing script is to be installed in a programing board on your ship

+Download and open with text file, copy content, ingame right clik on programming board, paste from clipboard
 | Elements needed | Requierement | Link |
 | ------ | ------ | ------ |